defund-labs/defund/readme.md

 ## Uninvest In A Fund

-The following command is an example of redeeming an investment in a dETF on Defund:
+The following command is an example of redeeming an investment in a dETF on Defund via the Defund binary:

 ```